 Terry Altilio (24:31)

-It's interesting, know, some of the work that Vickie and I have been doing has to do with weaving, know, spider webs, weaving things together and trying to understand what are the forces that create the circumstances where we have such inequity in our care systems, where, and that's part of also what we're doing now, right?
+It's interesting, some of the work that Vickie and I have been doing has to do with weaving, know, spider webs, weaving things together and trying to understand what are the forces that create the circumstances where we have such inequity in our care systems, where, and that's part of also what we're doing now, right?
 Weaving the things together that create a certain circumstance where, and how you understand those things and it's not about blame, it's about going forward so we are really hopeful that folks who listen to this, and that's one of the questions, like what would you say?
 What would you, what do you want people to hear who listen to this next year and five years and 10 years down the road?
 What do you think are the most important messages to them as they continue to enhance and do this work going forward?

 Gary Stein (25:30)